gpuliyar/spring-boot-rest-jpa-postgresql-docker-k8s/README.md

 sudo docker volume rm psql_db_volume
 ```

-## Fourth, let's build the application and deploy the App Container, along with the DB Container.
+## Fourth, let's understand the `app` Dockerfile
 > Note: we will not test the App Dockerfile the way we verified the DB Dockerfile.
+As you would have noticed, the app Dockerfile has two stages in it.
+The first stage involves building the application jar.
+The second stage consists in building a container image using the JAR file built as part of the first stage.